 Some hospitals have their own emotional support services with trained staff, and some of the nurses on the ward will have had training in counselling.
 You may feel more comfortable talking to a counsellor outside the hospital or to a member of your religious faith, if you are religious.

 Everyone has their own way of coping with difficult situations.
 Some people find it helpful to talk to family or friends, while others prefer to keep their feelings to themselves.
 There is no right or wrong way to cope, but help is available if you need it.
 Our cancer support specialists can give you information and support to help you cope.

 Cancer52 is an alliance of more than 50 organisations working to address the inequalities that exist in policy, services and research into the less common cancers and to improve outcomes for people with these highly challenging diseases.

 Rarer Cancers Foundation (RCF) is a UK charity that offers general advice and information about rare and less common cancers, facilitates supportive networking between patients and carers, and works to improve services for people with rarer cancers.

 Sarcoma UK provides information and support to anyone affected by sarcoma, and aims to achieve the best possible standard of treatment and care for people with sarcoma.

 This information has been compiled using a number of reliable sources, including:

-With thanks to Dr Beatrice Seddon, Consultant Clinical Oncologist, and the people affected by cancer who reviewed this edition.
-Reviewing information is just one of the ways you could help when you join our Cancer Voices| network.
+Thank you to Dr Beatrice Seddon, Consultant Clinical Oncologist; and the people affected by cancer who reviewed this information.